eccelerators/SimStm/README.rst

  const aconst 0x03 -- This is an appended line comment

 | Comments in a line start with two hyphens.
-| There are only line comments but no block comments.
+| There are only line comments, no block comments.

 Includes, Language Objects, and Declarations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~